xtuml/models/test/testbenching/README.md

 * (Optionally) put a breakpoint on the final line of test bucket::bucket done so you will know when the test suite has finished (or not) executing.
 * Execute test runner/functions/run()

-### Timed out?
-If your test case started but timed out, you may need to modify test bucket::init to provide a longer timeout value.
-Alternatively, you can modify test bucket::running variation to eliminate the guard timer entirely.